 My Traditional Family Cherry Slice Bar~I found this recipe in a newspaper over 38 years ago and have baked it every year since mostly for the Holidays Thanksgiving and Christmas, unless its a very special occasion and sometimes that means family get together and BBQ’s!!
 You can make this several days before, cut ice and stack on parchment paper, store in fridge until ready to serve.

 TIP: I use an extra long piece foil to cover a 13×9 pan, turn pan upside down lay foil over bottom to form another pan, (dull side up) then insert this into the baking pan.
 You could also use parchment paper in the same way.
-This will act like a liner so when the bars are completely cooled, I use the extra length of foil/parchment to lift the bars out of the pan, peel edges away from sides ( before icing ).
-I cut the bars using a long knife into squares, then drizzle icing.
+This will act like a liner so when the bars are completely cooled you can lift the bars out of the pan, peel edges away from sides ( before icing ).
+I use a long knife to cut into squares, then drizzle icing.
 This gives the bars an individual appearance and prettier for display!

 - Cookie Crust: